-Library books and audios may be checked out of the library for three weeks, DVDs for three days, and launchpads/video games for one week.
+Library books and audio books may be checked out of the library for three weeks, DVDs for one week, video games for one week, and launchpads for one week.
 All materials may be renewed once unless they have been checked out from the waiting list.
 Renewal of material not on the waiting list may be renewed by telephone.
-Ten books, two DVDs, one launchpad and one video game may be checked out to a single patron at a time.
-Requests for checking out more than ten books times must be referred to the library director, and will be approved only in special instances at the discretion of the library director.
+Ten books, two DVDs, one Launchpad, and one video game may be checked out to a single patron at a time.